Oct 31, 2023

 The Ram Setu is believed to have been built by the Vanara army of Lord Rama, led by Hanuman, during the Ramayana period.
 The bridge was used to transport Rama, Sita, and Lakshmana from India to Sri Lanka to rescue Sita from the demon king Ravana.

-The bridge is currently in disrepair, with only a few rocks remaining above the water.
+The Ram Setu Pul is currently in disrepair, with only a few rocks remaining above the water.
 However, it still holds great religious and historical significance for Hindus, who believe that a pilgrimage to Rameshwaram, the southernmost tip of India, precisely in Tamil Nadu, is incomplete without taking a dip in the waters of the Palk Strait.
+See the Ram Setu original image here:

 Read Also: Shaligram Stone For Ram Mandir